Religion in Mexico: Eastern Catholicism in Mexico

-There are also Eastern Catholic Churches that exist alongside the Roman/Latin Catholic Church in Mexico, all of which are in communion with the bishop of Rome or the pope.
+There are also Eastern Catholic Churches that exist alongside the Latin Church in Mexico, all of which are in communion with the pope.
 The Vatican II document, "Orientalium Ecclesiarum" (Of Eastern Churches), proclaimed that "Eastern Catholic communities are true Churches and not just rites within the Catholic Church."
 Carlos Slim, for example, is a Maronite Catholic and a member of the Maronite Church.